digma-ai/helm-chart/charts/digma-ng/README.md

   namespace: digma
 type: Opaque
 stringData:
-  license-key: your-license-key                           # [Mandatory]: Your Digma license key
+  license-key: your-license-key                           # [Mandatory] Your Digma license key
-  access-token: your-access-token                         # [Mandatory]: Access token for plugin and MCP authentication
+  access-token: your-access-token                         # [Mandatory] Access token for plugin and MCP authentication
+  postgres-password: your-postgres-password               # [Mandatory] Used to configured/connect to PostgreSQL instance
   auth-password: your-admin-password                      # [Optional] Required when: 1) auth.email is set, or 2) MCP is enabled.
 Will be used to create an admin user with the specified pwd
   email-settings-api-key: your-email-api-key              # [Optional] Required when emailSettings.url is set.
 Used for email notifications
-  postgres-password: your-postgres-password               # [Optional] Required when postgresql.enabled is true.
-Used to connect to the internal PostgreSQL instance
   social-login-google-secret: your-google-secret          # [Optional] Required when digma.socialLogin.enabled is true.
 Used for Google OAuth authentication
   postHog-api-key: your-posthog-key                       # [Optional] Required when using PostHog analytics.
 Used for user behavior tracking
   product-fruits-workspace-code: your-workspace-code      # [Optional] Required when using Product Fruits for in-app guidance
-  # external-postgresql-password: your-postgres-password  # [Optional] Required when postgresql.enabled is false.
-Used to connect to external PostgreSQL instance
 ```

 Then apply it using kubectl: